arista-eosplus/ztpserver/docs/startup.rst

 .. note:: ZTPServer ships with a single-threaded server that is sufficient for testing or demonstration, only.
 It is not recommended for use with more than 10 nodes.

-To start the standalone ZTPServer, exec the ztps binary
+To start the standalone ZTPServer, exec the ztps binary:

 .. code-block:: console